 - The person being tested is asked to remove their outer garments to ensure they’re not carrying anything that could be used to tamper with the results.

 - They will then be asked to turn their pockets out to show they’re empty.

 - The subject washes their hands to remove any adulterant that can affect the results.

 - The drug test administrator provides the person with a drug testing cup.

 - As much as possible, a person of the same sex should stay in the vicinity of the person being tested to ensure no violation is being committed.

 - The person being tested fills the cup with 30 mL of urine.

 - The drug administrator must tell the person not to flush the toilet.

 - The drug test administrator inspects the bathroom to search for materials that may have been used to tamper with the results.

 - The drug test administrator checks the color of the urine, which must be light yellow.
 If the color is a very light yellow or if the sample is clear, that could indicate the sample is diluted or has been substituted.

 - The drug test administrator puts the lid back on the urine drug testing cup and checks the urine temperature.
 It should be within 93 degrees to 98 degrees Fahrenheit.

 - If the temperature does not fall within this range, a new sample must be collected.

 - When everything is in order, the cup will reveal the results in about five minutes.

 In giving the test, the drug test administrator must ensure the instructions that come with the urine drug testing cup are strictly followed.
-These instructions may vary from one manufacturer to another, so they have to be closely reviewed before the test is given.
+These instructions may vary from one manufacturer to another, so they must be closely reviewed before the test is given.